 |

-manuscript of this book, I was eager to read the second
+the original manuscript of this book, I was eager to

 This book is the perfect primer for the beginning